Electron counting and beam-induced motion correction enable near-atomic resolution single-particle cryo-EM (2013). Nat. Methods 10:584-90.

 Vif hijacks CBFbeta to degrade APOBEC3G and promote HIV-1 infection (2012).
 Nature, 481, p.
 371-5

-Applications are now open for the Collaborative Opportunity Fund.
+Applications have closed for the Collaborative Opportunity Fund Fall Deadline.

 HARC Center Mission: